 Own This City, Books and Comedy.

-How I Learned is named one of the best things to do on a date in Time Out New York's summer dating issue.
+Named one of the best things to do on a date in Time Out New York's summer dating issue.

-We got a lovely shout out from author, essayist and HIL alum Chloe Caldwell on Book Stalker.
+How I Learned gets a lovely shout out from author, essayist and HIL alum Chloe Caldwell on Book Stalker.

-We were mentioned on Critical Mob in the Critical Reads column, the Comedy Relief Edition, in a blurb about writer and HIL alum Courtney Maum.
+How I Learned is mentioned on Critical Mob in the Critical Reads column, the Comedy Relief Edition, in a blurb about writer and HIL alum Courtney Maum.

 How I Learned gets a nod from The New York Freakin' Times.